protontypes/documents/blog_posts/4_Reasons_why_a_Sustainable_Economy_Transformation_needs_to_be_Open.md

 # 4 Reasons why a Sustainable Economy Transformation needs to be Open

-> Probleme kann man niemals mit derselben Denkweise lösen, durch die sie entstanden sind.
+> We cannot solve our problems with the same thinking we used when we created them.
 (Albert Einstein)

 A sustainable transformation of our economy is an inevitable process that will challenge an entire generation.
 Open source and open principles play a crucial role in this transformation.
 Here are 4 reasons why a sustainable transformation must be open: